Particle physics is the study of the fundamental constituents of matter and the forces of nature.

 - the strong force.

 We think the effect of gravity on fundamental particles is really tiny.
-So we don’t really consider it for the moment in particle physics.
+So we do not really consider it for the moment in particle physics.

 The electromagnetic force affects any electrically charged fundamental particle (that’s half of the leptons and all the quarks).
 It’s the same force that makes lightning strike and different poles of bar magnets attract each other.